gromacs/gromacs/docs/user-guide/environment-variables.rst

 of the OpenCL_ version of |Gromacs|.
 They are mostly related to the runtime compilation of OpenCL kernels, but they are also used in device selection.

-``GMX_OCL_NOGENCACHE``
-        If set, disable caching for OpenCL kernel builds.
-Caching is normally useful so that future runs can re-use the compiled kernels from previous runs.
-Currently, caching is always disabled, until we solve concurrency issues.

 ``GMX_OCL_GENCACHE``
         Enable OpenCL binary caching.
 Only intended to be used for development and (expert) testing as neither concurrency